 Why Do Gender Inequalities Persist in Economic Development, Work and Families?

 My primary line of research focuses on gender inequality in entrepreneurship and innovation.
 Three studies on this topic suggest that social policies and widely shared cultural beliefs about gender work together to structure the context in which individuals a) perceive business ownership as a viable labor market option and b) gain legitimacy and support for their business idea.
-In two follow-up projects, I am investigating how the financial crisis has impacted rates of start-up and investment for men and women entrepreneurs in the high-tech sector.
-In other work, I consider how norms of masculinity and social policies matter for understanding areas such as the household division of labor, gender ideologies, and men’s overrepresentation in academic science and engineering.
+In a follow-up project, I am investigating how the financial crisis impacted investment rates for men and women-run start-ups.
+In other work, I consider how norms of masculinity, social policies, and stereotypic beliefs about men's and women's abilities matter for understanding phenomena such as the household division of labor, the formation of gender ideologies, and men’s overrepresentation in academic science and engineering.

 Thébaud, Sarah.
 2013.
 “Entrepreneurship.”
 Pp. 251-254 in Sociology of Work: An Encyclopedia edited by Vicki Smith.
 Sage Publications.